KonstanzeTan/tan_etal_DCM/code_eqtm/README.md

 ## Estimating PEER factors

-* 'estimate_peer_factors.R' : learning of hidden determinants in the form of PEER (Probabilistic Estimation of Expression Residuals) from normalized and preprocessed gene expression data, including model setup and training.
+* `estimate_peer_factors.R` : learning of hidden determinants in the form of PEER (Probabilistic Estimation of Expression Residuals) from normalized and preprocessed gene expression data, including model setup and training.